amerissa/ranger-multidomain-sync/readme.md

   - Python ldap and python-ldap packages are installed.
   - It will not handle duplicate users, the domain with the higher priority will be synced first.
 Duplicate users on other domains will be ignored.

+### Password Encryption:
+To avoid storing passwords in clear text.
+Use the script encryptpassworrd.py to encrypt the passwords before storing them in the configs file

 ### Instructions:

   - Edit the configuration file and define your domains there.